Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization

-For SP, there exists a threshold policy that is optimal \citep{paper_sp_theory}.
-Suppose the threshold is $p \in (0, 1)$, then the policy is: accept candidate $i$ if and only if $\frac{i}{n} > p$ and $X_i = 1$.
-For the classical SP where all the $n!$ instances have equal probability to be sampled, the optimal threshold is $1/\e$.
+For BCP, there exists a threshold policy that is optimal \citep{paper_sp_theory}.
+Suppose the threshold is $p \in (0, 1)$, then the policy is: accept the $i$-th number if and only if \newrebut{$i / n > p$} and $X_i = 1$.
+For the classical BCP where all the $n!$ instances have equal probability, the optimal threshold is $1/\e$.